SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## StaticText

-Allows you to define a newly created dialog box item as a text item displaying a piece of fixed text.
+Allows you to define a text item displaying a piece of fixed text.

 Example: